-Multi-threading the runtime implementation has been explored for both one-sided and two-sided communication paradigms.kernel level task scheduling mechanisms.
-Recent efforts by Si et al [24] examine multi-threading the MPI runtime implementation.
+Multi-threading the runtime implementation has been explored for both one-sided and two-sided communication paradigms.
+Recent efforts by Si et al [26] examine multi-threading the MPI runtime implementation.
 This implementation uses OpenMP multi-threading to accelerate internal runtime routines such as buffer copying and derived datatypes, while maintaining the conventional serialized message injection.
 They report a tight integration of MPICH with the Intel OpenMP runtime and demonstrate results only for shared memory programming on a single Intel Xeon Phi.
-ARMCI [22] implements a portable one-sided communication layer that runs on most existing HPC platforms and uses pthreads for network attentiveness.
+ARMCI [24] implements a portable one-sided communication layer that runs on most existing HPC platforms and uses pthreads for network attentiveness.
 While Put/Get operations are performed by their callers, ARMCI uses one separate thread per process for progress of accumulate operations.

 The implementation of collective operations has received its fair share of attention.
-Yang and Wang [32, 33] discussed algorithms for near optimal all-to-all broadcast on meshes and tori.
-Kumar and Kale [15] discussed algorithms to optimize all-to-all multicast on fat-tree networks.
-Thakur et al [26] discussed the scalability of MPI collectives and described implementations that use multiple algorithms in order to alleviate congestion in data intensive operations such as all-to-all.
-All these algorithms initiate non-blocking communication with a large number of peers, thus our approach can be transparently retrofitted on their implementations.
+Yang and Wang [35, 36] discussed algorithms for near optimal all-to-all broadcast on meshes and tori.
+Kumar and Kale [17] discussed algorithms to optimize all-to-all multicast on fat-tree networks.
+Thakur et al [28] discussed the scalability of MPI collectives and described implementations that use multiple algorithms in order to alleviate congestion in data intensive operations such as all-to-all.
+All these algorithms initiate non-blocking communication with a large number of peers, thus our approach can be transparently retrofitted.